gpresland/keymit/README.md

   'usa.texas.dalas': true
 });

-// If your keys values have been serialized from another language, you can use those too keymit.set([
+// If your keys values have been serialized from another language (such as C#),
+// you can simply pass those too keymit.set([
   { 'canada.alberta.calgary': 'my string' },
   { 'canada.alberta.edmonton': 123 },